Dermatology for Pediatric Patients

 The large number of available developmental screening methods also makes the selection of instruments challenging.
 Such instruments differ with respect to their purpose, which may be general screening or screening for specific problems, such as autism, as well as their method, which may be parent-report or practitioner-administered.
 As a result, practitioners often need guidance in choosing the screening instrument that is right for their practice.

 - Preventive Health Care (Birth- Age 21)

 Pediatric Surgical Services

 General surgery involves operations that may involve anything from hernia repairs to major cancer surgery and organ removal.
-It performed through tradional open surgical approaches as well as using minimally invsive laparoscopic techniques (depending on the type and purpose of the surgery).
+It is performed through traditional open surgical approaches as well as using minimally invasive laparoscopic techniques (depending on the type and purpose of the surgery).

 Other surgeries are also performed on other body areas as well and is dependent upon the condition being addressed.
-The list on our web site notes some of the many surgeries performed by our skilled and board certified surgeons
+The list below notes some of the many surgeries performed by our skilled and board certified surgeons

 - Age 1 and older

 - Age 10 and older